rystills/rock-raiders-web/README.md

 - Fix raider not shown as driver in tunnel scout
 - Introduce waiting lists for vehicles
 - Add pricing for vehicles
-- Add range checks to jobs, such that raider mount vehicles earlier and place down materials on buildings sites earlier (better check position of material)
 - Auto train raider to man vehicles
 - Raider sometimes sitting wrong way around in vehicles
 - Walker digger not loaded correctly or at least the upgrades